-I wake up this morning and asked myself: what the hell am I waiting for?
+I woke up that morning and asked myself: what the hell am I waiting for?
 What if nothing will change in three weeks?

-If I didn’t go with impulse and listen to my guts that morning, I probably will never start it.
+If I didn’t go with impulse and listen to my gut that morning, I probably would never have started it.
 Because for the next four months, nothing changed in my life what I was waiting for, except that I was in control of my circumstances and my happiness.

 Mind training to increase dopamine levels.

 Training my mind to increase the dopamine levels every 15 minutes helped mi running 7,000 miles with a smiling face.
-Focusing on 30 minutes sequence, instead of destination caused achieving small success every 15 minutes when I was already half way through the set goal.
+Focusing on 30 minutes sequence, instead of a destination caused achieving small success every 15 minutes when I was already halfway through the set goal.

 I didn’t wait for success after covering the entire distance.
 Every 15 minutes I had mini successes.
 Every quarter of an hour brought me closer to the desired result.